mukowman/ha-ble-insmart-thermometer/README.md

 1. In Home Assistant, go to Configuration > Integrations.
 2. Click the "+" button to add a new integration.
-3. Search for "BLE Scale" and select it.
+3. Search for "INSMART Thermometer" and select it.
 4. Follow the configuration steps:
-   - Select your BLE scale from the list of discovered devices.
+   - Select your BLE thermomenter from the list of discovered devices.
-   - If your scale is not automatically discovered, you can manually enter its Bluetooth address.
+   - If your thermometer is not automatically discovered, you can manually enter its Bluetooth address.

 ## Usage